2020PB/police-brutality/all-locations.md

 According to eyewitness accounts and news reports, police kettled a protest on a bridge and fired both tear gas and rubber bullets.
 Eyewitnesses note children were among the crowd and protestors attempted to shield them from harm.

-tags: child, tear-gas, rubber-bullets, shoot
+tags: child, tear-gas, rubber-bullets, shoot, protestor

 id: nc-asheville-2